okgomike/okgomike.github.io/content/products/LD-020-window-stay-casement-window-hinge-hardware.md

 moq: 500pcs
 production_lead_time: Samples 3-5 days; 2000-5000pcs 12-18 days; 10000pcs+ 20-25 days
 packaging_detail: Each pair in individual PE bag + inner box; 20-50 pairs per carton with foam divider; Pallet loading for FCL; Custom color box with window fabricator branding
+# FAQ外层改为单引号，内部英寸双引号无需转义，杜绝嵌套引号解析错误
-faq_content: "Q: What length stay for a 1200mm high window?
+faq_content: 'Q: What length stay for a 1200mm high window?
 A: Use a stay approximately 2/3 of sash height: 16" (400mm) or 18" (450mm) for 1200mm sash. | Q: Can these hold a window open in wind?
 A: Yes; nylon friction washers hold the sash at any angle up to the rated wind load.
 Heavy-duty stays rated to 80kg withstand strong winds. | Q: What stack height do I need?
 A: Stack height must match the window profile channel.
-Common sizes: 13mm for slim profiles; 17mm for standard profiles; 20mm for heavy-duty profiles."
+Common sizes: 13mm for slim profiles; 17mm for standard profiles; 20mm for heavy-duty profiles.'
 image: "https://img.toolsd.com/file/1783344966404_706-17.jpg"
 gallery:
   - 'https://img.toolsd.com/file/1783344966404_706-17.jpg'